pmPartch/CryptoI/README.md

 # CryptoI

 Here is an example that you can work out by hand if you wish.
-All of the digits are in hex.
+Most of the digits are in hex (except where noted).

 key: BCD494EDCD65A5B9F8F3033678627362